NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

 -o, --output-prefix <filename>
     Specify the output file prefix.

+--remove-outliers-params <pct factor (default: 75.0 3.0)>
+    Outlier removal based on percentage.
+Points with triangulation error larger than pct-th percentile times factor will be removed as outliers.

+--max-valid-triangulation-error <float (default: 0)>
+    Outlier removal based on threshold.
+Points with triangulation error larger than this, if positive (measured in meters) will be removed from the cloud.
+    This option takes precedence over --remove-outliers-params.

+--num-samples-for-outlier-estimation <integer (default: 1000000)>
+    Number of samples to pick from the input cloud to find the outlier cutoff based on triangulation error.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined in the program or in the .vwrc file.